RaumTheFool/SUNNFOLK-NOMIC/DECK OF CARDS.md

 31. Piece Of Exodia:
 If this is the Fifth time you've played this card win the game, otherwise no effect.

+32. AI Whoopsiedoodle:
+Instigate the effect of the "AI Copilot" Rule.